-Idle Start submenu (Only available on some models): Idle Start can be enabled or disabled (default = Disable).
+Idle Start submenu: Idle Start can be enabled or disabled (default = Disable).
 This function is only enabled when the genset is started in manual mode.
 Idle Start can also be enabled while the set is running in manual mode.
 (Auto/remote start is not affected by this setting.)